zainabel11/Exploring-the-Microbiome/README.md

 ### Methods

-In this project, we analysed Whole Genome Sequences (WGS) from 5 CoVID-19 patients and the dataset used was obtained from the Sequence Read Achive (SRA).
+In this project, we analysed Whole Genome Sequences (WGS) from 6 CoVID-19 patients and the dataset used was obtained from the Sequence Read Achive (SRA).
 These were fecal samples from CoVID-19 patients.
-We used 5 control datasets to compare with the cases.
 For the 16S data analysis, we also analysed 16S rRNA sequences from saliva samples.

 The SARS2MicrobeTaxa pipeline implements the following steps:
 - [x] After downloading the data in fastq format, we use FastQC to do quality checks, to see if the data quality is good.